-Welcome to the Doctor of Nursing Practice Program!
+Welcome to the Doctor of Nursing Practice and Post-Graduate APRN Certificate Programs!

-This handbook is a supplement to CenterScope, the UTHSC Student Handbook, and the Academic Bulletin (Catalog) and has been developed to familiarize Doctor of Nursing Practice (DNP) students with the College of Nursing (CON) DNP program policies.
-CRNA students also have an additional student handbook specific to their concentration.
-Please carefully review all the information available to you in each of these resources, as it provides useful information to help you successfully navigate through your program.
+This handbook supplements CenterScope, the UTHSC Student Handbook, found at UTHSC Centerscope 2023-2024 and the Academic Bulletin (Catalog).
+It has been developed to familiarize Doctor of Nursing Practice (DNP) and Post-Graduate APRN Certificate students with the College of Nursing (CON) DNP and Post-Graduate APRN Certificate program policies.
+Nurse Anesthesiology and Nurse Midwifery students have an additional student handbook specific to their concentration.
+Please carefully review all the information available to you in each resource, as it provides valuable information to help you successfully navigate your program.

-This handbook is not all encompassing and is subject to change.
-The DNP Faculty routinely review policies on an annual basis.
-The DNP Faculty reserve the right to change policies during the year as deemed necessary, as Concentrations may evolve and change curriculum and/or clinical policy to ensure/improve the Concentration's educational standards.
-Each student is responsible for knowing and adhering to the policies and procedures written in the Handbook and those written in CenterScope and the CON Bulletin (Catalog).
-Notice of policy revisions to this Handbook which have an impact on the DNP student will be given in writing through your official UTHSC email.
+This handbook is not all-encompassing and is subject to change.
+The DNP and Post-Graduate APRN Certificate Faculty routinely review policies on an annual basis.
+The Faculty reserve the right to change policies during the year as deemed necessary.
+Concentrations may evolve and change curriculum and/or clinical policy to ensure/improve the Concentration's educational standards.
+Each student is responsible for knowing and adhering to the policies and procedures written in the Handbook and those reported in CenterScope and the CON Bulletin (Catalog).
+Notice of policy revisions to this Handbook that impacts the student will be given in writing through your official UTHSC email.
 Policy revisions between the annual reviews supersede the existing policy of the Student Handbook and are in effect immediately upon distribution.